rubb34duc713/wow-ai-tool/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Supabase

+Server routes that write to the database, such as `/api/ingest`, require the Supabase service key.
+Set `SUPABASE_SERVICE_KEY` in your environment when deploying or running the server.